 Watch our video ‘What’s Misalignment’ to learn more about the causes and effects of having misalignment in your rotating equipment

 Some common machine problems that generate mechanical vibration:

 - Misalignment is one of the most common issues that leads to high vibration and eventually failure of the machine.
 It can be easily detected and corrected.
 Take the time to laser align machines properly to the recommended tolerance.

 - Unbalance is another easily missed problem that causes severe damage to our equipment.
 It can also lead to cracks of the housing itself.
 If not detected and corrected soon enough it can lead to dangerous catastrophic failure.
-Unbalance can be easily detected and corrected extending the life of equipment.
+Unbalance can be easily detected and corrected extending the life of the equipment.

 We never have enough time to do things right the first time but always find time to do them again.”

 These few issues can be easily detected with properly set-up software.
 Often, the setup is incorrect and inaccurate.
 Invalid data is captured in the FFT.
 Please consult an expert to make certain you are utilizing your condition monitoring software to its fullest potential.
-Remember… If it’s Critical and Rotates it should be Aligned, Balanced and Monitored.
+Remember… If it’s Critical and Rotates it should be Aligned, Balanced, and Monitored.